joabnd7/Share-from-Py2-to-Py3-/README.md

 # Share-from-Py2-to-Py3-
 This is a Windows example of how to create a Pandas DataFrame in Python 2 and then store it using REDIS so that you can read it into a Python 3 code....
 REDIS is running in Ubuntu under the WSL2 layer in Windows.
+Python 2 and Python 3 are running in separate shells under windows (using miniconda).
+Not a production ready solution, just a way to make things work in this scenario.

 To get Ubuntu running under WSL on Windows: